darxtR/byzanz-gui/README.md

 # byzanz-gui

-Light weight front end for byzanz (GIF screen recorder) with window and rectanglular selection, written in bash for minimal systems and hot keys in mind.
+Light weight front end for byzanz (GIF screen recorder) with window and free hand rectangular selection, written in bash for minimal systems and hot keys in mind.

 Select window or rectangle or window to record, chosen with the --mode option, choose the duration and delay through popup prompts (or opt-out using predefined values) and be notified both of when the application starts to record and when it stops through notify-send.